 - Another relevant engineering qualification

-- HNC students may have to study a bridging course of approximately 90 additional credits with NMA, to achieve the 240 credits for entry to the BSc (Hons) top-up.
+- HNC students may have to study a bridging course of approximately 90 additional credits with NMA, to achieve the 240 credits for entry to the BSc (Hons) top-up

-- Entry is by CV showing evidence of previous and current practical experience of automotive and/or motorsport engineering at a senior level plus a good standard of maths.
+- Apply by using our online application form, showing current evidence of relevant practical experience of automotive and/or motorsport engineering plus a good standard of Maths

-- NMA recognises equivalent international qualifications and these will be considered on an individual basis.
+- NMA recognises equivalent international qualifications and these will be considered on an individual basis

-- Applications are welcome from all International Students with a good standard of English.
+- Applications are welcome from all International Students with a good standard of English